Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 1 Relationships

-Your Dating Kryptonite: You evaluate partners like job candidates, creating a “improvement project” dynamic that kills romance.
-Your criticism (meant to help) feels like rejection to partners.
+Your Dating Kryptonite: You evaluate partners like job candidates, creating an “improvement project” dynamic that kills romance.
+Your criticism (meant to help) can land like rejection.

 What Actually Attracts Type 1s